nehma158/awesome-cheatsheets/README.md

 **WEBSITE DIRECTORY**: [Available here](https://lecoupa.github.io/awesome-cheatsheets/).

 > 📚 Awesome cheatsheets for popular programming languages, frameworks and development tools.
-They include everything you should know in one single file.
+They include everything you should know in one single file. hihi

 ## 🤔 Why Awesome-Cheatsheets?